 The Fossa Corbulonis was (and is) a canal between the river Rhine and the estuary of the Meuse.

 According to Tacitus, the Roman general Gnaeus Domitius Corbulo ordered the construction of this canal in 47.note[Tacitus, Annals, 11.20.]
-Its purpose was to prevent ships from sailing offshore on the dangerous outer sea, and because the canal made it easier to each the new forts along the Lower Rhine, the project may have belonged to the Claudian army reforms.
+Its purpose was to prevent ships from sailing offshore on the dangerous outer sea, and because the canal made it easier to reach the new forts along the Lower Rhine, the project may have belonged to the Claudian army reforms.
 Ships from the Rhineland could now move to the estuary of the Meuse (the Helinium) in safety; over there, it was easier to transfer cargo to seaworthy ships than at the mouth of the Rhine, at Katwijk.
-This was especially useful because in these years, many soldiers came from the Rhineland and had to fight in Britain.
+This was especially useful because in these years many soldiers came from the Rhineland and had to fight in Britain.

 The canal consists of:

 - The ancient fort at Matilo, near modern Leiden;

 - The ancient city of Forum Hadriani, modern Voorburg.

 A dendrochronological monster from three poles, taken in 2006, showed that the trees were cut in 50, which suggests that work continued for several years, or that repairs were needed swiftly after the original construction.
 More probably, Tacitus put the events of several years under one header and misdated the digging of the canal.

 The Canal of Corbulo was situated on a small strip of land between, on the western bank, the old dunes and the peat moors on the east bank.
 The capital of the Cananefates, Voorburg, was founded some four kilometers southwest of the watershed between the river basins of Meuse and Rhine at a place that is now called Leidschendam.